 During these decades I transitioned from surfing weekly (early 80s) to monthly or less (late 80s to mid-90s).
-Married in 1988 with children in 1992 and 1995, although living in Hawaii, my time became limited to a few times per year.
+Married in 1988 with children in the 1990s, although living in Hawaii, my time became limited to a few times per year.
 Eventually, in the 2000s, health issues reduced my surfing to every year or two.
-As I write this post, I haven’t been in the lineup for five years. … but I know I will return.
+As I write this post, I haven’t been in the lineup for five years…. but I know I will return.

 Because … I am a surfer.
 I am bound to live near the sea and feel the day-to-day rhythms of the ocean.
 I need to smell the water, hear the wind and the sounds of the waves crashing on the shore.
 Every day I must see and feel the swells arrive and depart, watch them create synergy with the tides and the reefs.
 If I’m not near the sea I die a little.
 It’s in my blood and part of my soul, and always will be.
 I am forever tied to the ocean, the surf, and not a day goes by that I don’t look at the water and remember my days surfing.